 - Dairy products

-Vitamin A is important for immune system functioning so making sure you have enough in your diet will help to keep it working as it should.
 It is also available in many multivitamin sprays to help ensure you get the right balance of vitamin A in your body.
 The vitamin contributes to normal skin, so is included in skin supplements, and supports your vision.